jamesdneufeld/portfolio-for-creatives/README.md

 2. The main stylesheet uses CSS variables for colours and fonts.
 This is a good place to start for beginners.
 3. The main stylesheet is mobile first.
 Minor adjustments for large devices can be made at the bottom of the stylesheet.

+**Assets Structure and Image Optimization:**

+A folder called assets contains demo images and graphics.
+Create additional folders for each project to keep things organized.
+Project images should be JPG format and ideally 1500 pixels wide for portrait, 1900 pixels wide for landscape, and under 750 KB.
+Optimizing images for quick downloading is very important.
+Do not add huge images or media files as this will slow your site down and could cause technical problems with GitHub.

 **Features & Options:**

 - Big hero area for your branding and intro